sarthakmadhamshettiwar/Logistic-Regression/README.md

 This project was given as programming assignment in WEEK-2 of Andrew-Ng's Deep Learning specialization course on coursera.

 Currently this model have test acuraccy of around 70% and training accuracy of around 99%.

+This project can run easily on Coursera's platform as they have required datasets of the images of cats and their labels.